-I am happy to report that fall is officially here!
+I’m happy to report that fall is officially here!
 It always takes me a couple weeks to let the cooler weather sink in.
 Anyway, today we will be diving into one of my fall looks.
-In my next post, I will show you how I transform into #thatretroruth in my next post (I’m making this a short but sweet post).
-As always I love showing you how to be #retromodern.
-Without further ado, I give you my falling for fall look.
+In my next post, I will show you how I transform into my #retromodern self (I’m making this post short and sweet).
+As always I love showing you how to be retro with a modern twist.
+Without further ado, I give you my falling for the fall look.

 Skirt: I wore a navy blue linen skirt which is a must-have!
-With this outfit, I kept most of my outfit neutral but added funky leggings with a bright necklace.
+With this outfit, I kept most of my outfit neutral but added some funky leggings with a bright necklace.
 I found a super cute navy blue linen skirt on Etsy for $40.
-If you wanted a more body-con shorter skirt, go with the one I found on Tobi!
+If you wanted a more bodycon shorter skirt, go with the one I found on Forever21!

 Eco friendly navy blue skirt found on Etsy.

-Necklace: I found my bright pink pearl necklace on Etsy.
-I found a similar one on Esty.
+Necklace: I found my retro bright pink pearl necklace on Etsy.
+I found a similar one here on Esty.
 Gorgeous darling!

 Well, there you have it, a fun and simple fall look!
 I hope you got some inspiration for your fall wardrobe.
-Be sure to look for my post on how I achieved my hair and makeup for this look!.
-Remember to have fun and not to take yourself too seriously (like we all sometimes do).
+Be sure to look for my post on how I achieved my hair and makeup for this look!
+Remember to have fun with your outfits and not to take yourself too seriously, which I’m totally guilty of.

 One of my favorite 80’s movies.
 The Breakfast Club.

 Molly Ringwald (R) in the classic 80s movie Pretty in Pink!
 Photo credit: Maegan Tintari on Flicker.com